Using the school as a hub, community

 County Elementary School in Booneville, Kentucky is one of three examples of successful community

-for American Progress.
+schools.
 The school serves as a hub for Owsley County events, even serving

 as the site for weddings, other community celebrations, and performances.
 The school works with the

 entire community to educate and support children and their families.
 The school administers